-detach [process id list]
+detach [process_id_list]

-Use the detach command to detach from a running process you specify from the process ID list.
-Specifying a process ID and detaching from the process disables your ability to debug the process.
-If you do not specify a process ID from the list, Ladebug detaches from the current process.
+Use the detach command with process IDs to detach from the specified running process or processes.
+Use the show process all or show process command to display a list of processes running under debugger control.
+If you do not specify a process ID, Ladebug detaches from the current process.
+Detaching from a process disables your ability to debug that process.

-'''

-disable integer [, . . . ] disable all disable
+disable integer [, . . .] disable all disable

-'''

-Enter the disable command followed by the number or numbers associated with a breakpoint or trace (as listed by the status command) to disable the breakpoint or trace.
-Enter the disable all command or the disable command to disable all breakpoints and traces.
+Enter the disable command followed by the number or numbers associated with a breakpoint, trace, or watch (as listed by the status command) to disable all breakpoints, tracepoints, or watchpoints.
+Enter the disable all command or the disable command to disable all breakpoints, tracepoints, and watchpoints.